30 September 2023

 – Luis Guzman is used for comic relief: 7

-– Luis Guzman says "Get to the diner!" and I wonder if it’s supposed to be a tease as to whether Arnie will at some point say "Get to the chopper!" ( … he never does): 1
+– Luis Guzman says "Get to the diner!" and I wonder if it’s supposed to be a tease for Arnie later saying "Get to the chopper!" ( … he never does): 1

 – I’m surprised that Harry Dean Stanton is in this: 1 (he’s shot dead at the end of his one scene)

-– Forest Whitaker, playing an FBI agent, talks with authority and makes us take the film seriously for at least as long as he’s on screen: 5
+– Forest Whitaker, playing an FBI agent, talks with authority and makes us take the film seriously while he’s on screen: 5

-– Arnie shows that he has the real authority by hanging up a phonecall on Whitaker: 2
+– Arnie proves he has the real authority by hanging up on Whitaker: 2

 – We get a genuinely creatively staged action sequence: 3

-– The streets are conveniently free of all pedestrians and non-cops/non-criminals while action sequences take place: 4
+– The streets are conveniently free of all pedestrians and non-cops/non-criminals during action sequences: 4

 Arnold Schwarzenegger and Johnny Knoxville in The Last Stand

-– The villain kills a cop who he knows has a baby on the way, even after the cop puts his gun down, thus confirming said villain’s evil bone fides: 1
+– The villain confirms his evil bone fides by killing a cop who he knows has a baby on the way, even after the cop puts his gun down: 1

-– Arnie is the only cop who knows how to do his job in the entire town: 3
+– Arnie is the only cop in the entire town who knows how to do his job: 3

 – Arnie uses his intuition to sniff out a bad guy: 1 (although he was played by Peter Stormare, so intuition wasn’t really necessary)

-– Arnie fires a shotgun out the passenger-side window with one hand while driving: 2
+– Arnie fires a shotgun out the car window with one hand while driving: 2

 – Arnie advises someone to apply pressure to a gunshot wound: 1